-From 1 July 2018, social housing is funded and delivered under the National Housing and Homelessness Agreement (NHHA) and related Partnership Agreements between the Australian Government and State and Territory governments.
-These services were previously funded under the National Affordable Housing Agreement and related Agreements.
-This section does not report on housing programs provided outside the NHHA (for example, those provided by the Department of Veterans' Affairs or rental or home purchase assistance - the latter is discussed in sector overview G).
+From 1 July 2024, social housing is funded and delivered under the National Agreement on Social Housing and Homelessness (NASHH) and related Partnership Agreements between the Australian Government and state and territory governments.
+These services were previously funded under the National Housing and Homelessness Agreement (NHHA), and related Agreements.
+This section does not report on housing programs provided outside the NASHH (for example, those provided by the Department of Veterans' Affairs or rental or home purchase assistance - the latter is discussed in sector overview G).

-State and Territory governments have primary responsibility for delivering social housing services either directly through public housing and SOMIH or through funding community housing providers.
-ICH is generally managed by ICH organisations (although some ICH dwellings are managed by State and Territory housing authorities).
-State and Territory governments assumed responsibility for administering ICH in urban and regional areas, however arrangements varied across jurisdictions.
+State and territory governments have primary responsibility for delivering social housing services either directly through public housing and SOMIH or through funding community housing providers.
+ICH is generally managed by ICH organisations (although some ICH dwellings are managed by state and territory housing authorities).
+State and territory governments assumed responsibility for administering ICH in urban and regional areas, however arrangements varied across jurisdictions.